Why Nepal keeps on failing ?

 The fear of creative destruction (the change that happens when old is replaced by new through the use of innovation in technologies, techniques and events) is the main reason there was no sustained increase in living standards in Nepalis in the last 150 years (since the Rana rule).
 Technological innovation makes human societies prosperous, but also involves the replacement of the old with the new, and the destruction of the economic privileges and the political power of certain people.

 Because elites dominating extractive institutions in Nepal fear creative destruction they will resist such innovation and hence, any growth that starts under extractive institutions will be ultimately short-lived.
-So in-case you were wondering, dictatorship won’t take us to the road to prosperity even if it makes sound economic policies at the beginning since it is in its nature to resist any economic innovation for the fear of ‘creative destruction’ of itself..
+So in-case you were wondering, dictatorship won’t take us to the road to prosperity even if it makes sound economic policies at the beginning since it is in its nature to resist any economic innovation for the fear of it’s own creative destruction!

 While economic institutions are critical for determining whether Nepal is poor or prosperous, it is politics and political institutions that decide what economic institutions Nepal has.
 Therefore we are at a critical juncture where our politics will decide what our economic system will be like and how poor or rich therefore Nepal will be in the future.